-Consents in writing of: (a) the Selling Shareholders, our Directors, the Chief Financial Officer and Company Secretary, the Compliance Officer, the legal counsel, the bankers to our Company, industry sources, independent chartered accountants, the BRLMs and Registrar to the Offer have been obtained; and (b) the Syndicate Members, Bankers to the Offer/ Escrow Bank, Public Offer Account Bank, Sponsor Bank and Refund Bank to act in their respective capacities, will be obtained.
-Further, such consents shall not be withdrawn up to the time of delivery of this Red Herring Prospectus and the Prospectus with the SEBI.
+Consents in writing of: (a) the Selling Shareholders, our Directors, the Chief Financial Officer and Company Secretary, the Compliance Officer, the legal counsel, the bankers to our Company, industry sources, independent chartered accountants, the BRLMs, Registrar to the Offer, the Syndicate Members, Bankers to the Offer/ Escrow Bank, Public Offer Account Bank, Sponsor Bank and Refund Bank to act in their respective capacities, have been obtained and filed along with a copy of the Red Herring Prospectus with the RoC and will be filed along with a copy of this Prospectus.
+Further, such consents shall not be withdrawn up to the time of delivery of this this Prospectus with the SEBI.

-Our Company has received written consent of our Statutory Auditors, who hold a valid peer review certificate, to include their name as required under Section 26(5) of the Companies Act 2013 in this Red Herring Prospectus, and as an "expert", as defined under Section 2(38) of the Companies Act 2013 to the extent and in their capacity as our Statutory Auditors, and in respect of their examination report, dated November 10, 2021 on our Restated Consolidated Financial Information in this Red Herring Prospectus.
+Our Company has received written consent of our Statutory Auditors, who hold a valid peer review certificate, to include their name as required under Section 26(5) of the Companies Act 2013 in this Prospectus, and as an "expert", as defined under Section 2(38) of the Companies Act 2013 to the extent and in their capacity as our Statutory Auditors, and in respect of their examination report, dated November 10, 2021 on our Restated Consolidated Financial Information in this Prospectus.
 However, the term "expert" shall not be construed to mean an "expert" as defined under the U.S. Securities Act.